Steroid Alternatives for Ulcerative Colitis

 Only one mild headache in several weeks

-He has continued using Helleborus alongside other supportive measures, including a customized probiotic protocol, and has remained out of flare with no return of bleeding.
+He has continued using Helleborus alongside other supportive measures, including a customized probiotic protocol.

 Why This Matters in IBD Care

-In my practice, it has become a valuable part of our naturopathic toolbox for several types of patients:
+In my practice, it has become a valuable part of my toolbox for several types of patients:

 Those in active flare